ITI/memorizer/Documentation/memorizer/quick_start_ubuntu.rst

     apt install net-tools
     apt install openssh-server

-- figure out IP of device by typing ``ifconfig`` or ``ip a``
+- Figure out IP of device by typing ``ifconfig`` or ``ip a``

 .. note::
   You may find the remainder of these instructions easier to perform using an ``ssh`` connection from your workstation to the freshly-installed Ubuntu machine.
-Using the user name from the Ubuntu install, and the IP address you previously discovered, run the following command on your workstation.
+Using the username from the Ubuntu install, and the IP address you previously discovered, run the following command on your workstation.
   ::